All planning checklists

 Finalise food & drink orders

-Confirm supermarket delivery slots or create a detailed shopping list for arrival.
+Confirm supermarket delivery slots or finalise your arrival shopping list.

-Double-check your 'Waitrose' or 'Tesco' delivery slot for your New Forest address.
+Double-check your Waitrose or Tesco slot matches your New Forest address.

 Easy·Medium impact